Amortized Analysis

 Using aggregate analysis

-1. There is a sequence of nn INCREMENT operations with cost that depends on the number of bits flipped, to add 1 to the value of binary counter.
+operations with cost that depends on the number of bits flipped, to add 1 to the value of binary counter. - A single execution of

-3. Tighten the bounds: For iki \geq k, bit A[i]A[i] does not exist.
+operations on an initially zero counter takes time in the worst case. - Tighten the bounds: For , bit does not exist.
 The total number of flips in the sequence is thus

-2. The average or amortized cost of each operation is O(n)n=O(1)\frac{O(n)}{n} = O(1).
+operations on an initially zero counter is therefore . - The average or amortized cost of each operation is .

 Using potential method

-1. There is a sequence of nn INCREMENT operations with cost that depends on the number of bits flipped, to add 1 to the value of binary counter.
+operations with cost that depends on the number of bits flipped, to add 1 to the value of binary counter. - Let be the number of 1s in the binary counter.

-• actual cost: kk (flipping k bits)
+- actual cost: (flipping k bits)

-• potential change: each 1 flipped to 0 decreases potential by 1, and the last 0 flipped to 1 increases potential by 1.
+- potential change: each 1 flipped to 0 decreases potential by 1, and the last 0 flipped to 1 increases potential by 1.

 Example 3: Dynamic Arrays

 We have a dynamic array that doubles in size when full.
-We want to analyze the cost of inserting nn elements into this array.
+We want to analyze the cost of inserting elements into this array.

 Using banker’s method

-3. Insert 1 element: Charge 3 units = actual cost 1 unit + credit 2 units.
+(1 for the operation itself, another 2 as credit). - Insert 1 element: Charge 3 units = actual cost 1 unit + credit 2 units.

-4. Insert another element (causes resizing): Charge 3 units = actual insert cost 1 unit + credit 2 units.
+- Insert another element (causes resizing): Charge 3 units = actual insert cost 1 unit + credit 2 units.
 Resize cost = 2 units (covered by credits from previous insertion).

-5. Total charges
+- Total charges

-• RESIZING: The credits saved are used for resizing.
+: The credits saved are used for resizing.- The total actual cost:

-6. Amortized cost = 2nn=2\frac{2n}{n} = 2 which is O(1)O(1).
+- Amortized cost = which is .